Psychological Science - Master of Science

 The psychology laboratories are housed in Franklin Science Center.
 The facilities include a computer room for statistical analysis, observation rooms, individual laboratory testing rooms, and animal colony facilities.
 Other equipment includes video taping facilities, operant conditioning chambers, and psychophysiological research equipment.
 The Ezra Lehman Memorial Library has a carefully selected collection of psychology books, journals, and periodicals.

-The important feature of this program is that it offers a diversity of courses, flexibility of program formulation, and strong advisement support.
+The program offers a diversity of courses, flexibility of program formulation, and strong advisement support.
 A large number of classes are discussion classes or seminars that encourage debate, while others emphasize the development and implementation of analytical and expository skills.

 (FALL START ONLY)